AndryRafam/Scientific-Computing/readme.md

 <h2>About</h2>

-Programming for computations in C++ and GNU Octave.
+Programming for computations in C++, GNU Octave and Python.
 Contains solutions implementation of real world mathematical problems such as: ODE, PDE, Non Linear Algebraic Equations etc.
 This repository is widely inspired by the following books:

 1) Programming for Computations - Matlab/Octave (Svein Linge and Hans Petter Langtangen) https://link.springer.com/book/10.1007/978-3-319-32452-4